1: Know The IAS Exam Pattern

 Always have current affairs at the back of your head while you prepare for the IAS Prelims.
 Try to relate what you read in the daily newspapers with the UPSC syllabus.
 This will help you channelise your IAS prelims preparation.

-In the case of CSAT, it is imperative that you score a minimum of 33% in order to qualify for the IAS Mains exam.
+In the case of CSAT, you must score a minimum of 33% to qualify for the IAS Mains exam.
 Go through ‘CSAT Manual: General Studies for Civil Services Preliminary Examination (Paper – 2)’ by TMH for a good understanding of the topics covered in this paper.
 This book also includes practice test papers and solved previous year UPSC CSAT question papers.

 Other Pointers to help you crack the IAS Prelims in 2 months: